 We are all different.
 Our opinions are different.
 We all learn differently.
 Our learning will be differentiated.

 We are not all equal, but we must all be ethical, just and fair.

 Classes are not rooms; they are learning communities.

-Our community will use technology effectively, affectively and appropriately.
+Our community will use technology effectively, effectively and appropriately.